 1] What services does ReachIvy offer?

-ReachIvy.com is a study abroad and careers advisory and we offer end to end solutions that help you get accepted to a top schools/ colleges.
+ReachIvy.com is a study abroad and careers advisory and we offer end to end solutions that help you get accepted to top schools/ colleges.

 We provide end to end assistance right from test prep, counselling / profile building, to college selection, essay brainstorming and editing, resume reviews, and interview prep.
 So, whether you are a student who is just starting out, with no knowledge on how to go about the study abroad process, or you are a reapplicant, trying to crack an admission to your dream school, we can help you achieve your target.

-We can also help you with career related services like the career test, career counselling, life skill coachinglinkedin reviews and resume editing.
+We can also help you with career related services like the career test, career counselling, linkedin reviews and resume editing.
 I would also like to inform you at this point that ReachIvy is a 0% commission based firm.
 What that means is, unlike some other counsellors in the industry, we don’t take any commission from colleges to send students to them.
 Our students get admission to top schools purely on the basis of their merit, and of course, our guidance.

 2] Do you have any branches?

-We are a 100% virtual company with the corporate office in Mumbai, India.
+We are a 100% virtual company with a corporate office in Mumbai, India.
 However, no student ever needs to visit our office, because we work with all of them online.
 This way you can save on travel time and enjoy the flexibility of completing all your application work from the comfort of your home.

-We have excellent, specialised enterprise solution platforms, which are engineered to solve all your problems with just a click of button.
+We have excellent, specialised enterprise solution platforms, engineered to solve all your problems with just a click .
 You must also know that all our counsellors, who have graduated from top schools like Harvard, Carnegie Mellon, London School of Economics, Cambridge, etc are based globally, and they work with our students real time.

 3] Do you offer any free consultations?